 Play and leisure Many children with disabilities and other additional support needs are socially isolated.
 There are many clubs and activities available for children of different ages, interests, and abilities.
 Finding the right activity for your child may take some trial and error.
 Useful organisations include the Yard and FABB.
 See our summer special page for tips for families to get out there over the summer.
 It lists places with FREE entry as well as those which charge a fee – plus it has a section on Edinburgh during the Fringe and Festival.
+Please always check with the appropriate organisation listed as they may have changed prices or location etc… since the information was compiled.
 Voluntary organisations There are many voluntary organisations in Scotland and the UK which may be able to provide you with support.
 Kindred provides support to families of children with a wide range of medical conditions and additional support needs, but many do not have a diagnosis.
 There are lots of organisations which provide specialist information which is conditions specific.
-You can speak to your Kindred advocacy worker or ring our Helpline for further information on other organisations and for assistance to make contact.
+You can speak to your Kindred advocacy worker or ring our Community Team on 0800 031 5793 Option1 then 1, for further information on other organisations and for assistance to make contact.
 Siblings There are support services for brothers and sisters of children with additional support needs.
 Siblings find it helpful to meet other children who share their experience of disability in the family.
 In some areas there are sibling clubs and activities.
 There may also be support available to the siblings in their own schools.